laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

-From a code coverage perspective, we have 100% code coverage and 100% method coverage - the only method in the class is called from a test, and every statement in the method is executed.
+From a code coverage perspective, we have 100% code coverage and 100% method coverage---the only method in the class is called from a test, and every statement in the method is executed.
 However, calling `moo()` with a `mooLevel` parameter of 0 will cause a `DivideByZeroException` to be thrown.
 This defect will not be discovered by the test case, despite every statement being executed.
 Although not foolproof, ensuring that you've checked every equivalence class will help to ameliorate situations like this.

 Code coverage is a powerful tool, but like anything else in software development, it is not a silver bullet.
 It's an excellent way to see what areas of the codebase might need more testing, but it should not assure you that any code that has been covered is guaranteed free of defects.